In a Search for Options, North Korea Turns to Russia

 MIN READApr 24, 2019 | 22:28 GMT

 North Korean leader Kim Jong Un (2R) listens to Primorsky Gov. Oleg Kozhemyako (R) upon arrival at the railway station in Vladivostok on April 24, 2019.
 By hosting Kim, Russia has shown that it might still play a major role in North Korea's future.

-The Putin-Kim summit is finally going ahead after a series of delays, during which time North Korea's leader conducted high-profile regional trips to South Korea and elsewhere.
-Thanks to its decadeslong ties with North Korea, Russia has become both an economic and diplomatic lifeline for the oft-embattled regime, even if China long ago supplanted it as North Korea's major ally.
+With relations between the United States and North Korea still in disarray after an abrupt ending to their recent summit in Hanoi, North Korean leader Kim Jong Un is reaching out to another partner: Russia.
+On April 25, Kim will hold his first summit with Russian President Vladimir Putin.
+The Putin-Kim summit is finally going ahead after a serious of delays, during which time North Korea's leader conducted high-profile regional trips to South Korea and elsewhere.
+Thanks to its decadeslong ties with North Korea, Russia has become both an economic and diplomatic lifeline for the oft-embattled regime, even if Beijing long ago supplanted Moscow as Pyongyang's major ally.
 While sanctions against North Korea, as well as Russia's economic malaise, will limit what Moscow can tangibly provide to Pyongyang, the Vladivostok summit will highlight the host's role as a potential counterbalance to both China and the United States and a possible...